RMPR/atbswp/README.md

 - automate a demo during a conference for example
 - automate UAT in the devops process (as long as you're making something with a GUI).

-If you use it for something really cool you can always reach me at akoudanilo(at) gmail (dot) com or drop a PR :).
+If you use it for something really cool you can always reach me at github (at) rmpr (dot) xyz or drop a PR :).
 Bonus points if you have a demo video.

 # Donate